LoopKit/looptips/docs/data/health.md

 ![Today Health](../img/todayhealth.jpg){width="500"}
 {align="center"}

-The summary data for the categories can help you follow monthly trends, help identify periods of insulin sensitivity/resistance, evaluate total daily insulin use, breakdown of basal vs bolus insulin, and carbohydrate consumptions.
+The summary data for the categories can help you follow monthly trends, help identify periods of insulin sensitivity/resistance, evaluate total daily insulin use, breakdown of basal rate vs bolus insulin, and carbohydrate consumption.
 You can sort your data trends by day, week, month, or year views and scroll back through time in each of those data trends.
-You can even quickly use these data for endocrinology appointments discussions...as they provide the endocrinologist with a very quick and useful set of data points directly from your Loop.
+You can even quickly use these data for endocrinology appointment discussions...as they provide the endocrinologist with a very quick and useful set of data points directly from your *Loop*.

 ![Health 1](../img/health1.jpg){width="750"}
 {align="center"}

-If you drag two fingers separately, like you are spreading them apart, you can get averages for the data set your fingers are covering, as shown below.
+If you drag two fingers separately like you are spreading them apart, you can get averages for the data set your fingers are covering, as shown below.

 ![Health Average](../img/health-avg.jpg){width="350"}